Exotic G_2-manifolds: Introduction

 In dimension 7, the problem of finding special metrics on manifolds that are homeomorphic but not diffeomorphic has been considered for instance in the case of Riemannian metrics with positive sectional curvature (Kreck-Stolz \cite{kreck91}) and 3-Sasakian metrics (Chinburg-Escher-Ziller \cite{chinburg07}).
 In both cases, the examples exhibited have finite $H^4$, and the smooth structures can be distinguished by the ordinary Eells-Kuiper invariant.

-All known (irreducible) examples of closed Ricci-flat manifolds have special holonomy: $2n$-manifolds with holonomy $SU(n)$ ($n \geq 2$), $4n$-manifolds with holonomy $Sp(n)$ ($n \geq 2$), 7-manifolds with holonomy $G_2$ and 8-manifolds with holonomy $Spin(7)$.
+All known (irreducible) examples of closed Ricci-flat manifolds have special holonomy: they are $2n$-manifolds with holonomy $SU(n)$ ($n \geq 2$), $4n$-manifolds with holonomy $Sp(n)$ ($n \geq 2$), 7-manifolds with holonomy $G_2$ and 8-manifolds with holonomy $\Spin(7)$.

 In real dimension 4, the only smooth manifold with holonomy $SU(2)$ is the K3 surface.
-In real dimension 6, simply-connected manifolds have unique smooth structures, while there is no general classification result for finite but non-trivial fundamental group.
-Manifolds with holonomy $SU(n)$ or $Sp(n)$ necessarily have $b_2 > 0$, as do the known examples of manifolds of holonomy $Spin(7)$, putting manifolds with Ricci-flat holonomy in dimension $\geq 8$ out of reach current topological classification results.
+In real dimension 6, simply-connected manifolds have unique smooth structures by Zhubr \cite[Theorem~6.3]{zhubr2000}, while there is no general classification result for finite but non-trivial fundamental group.

+Manifolds with holonomy $SU(n)$ or $Sp(n)$ necessarily have $b_2 \geq 1$, and in real dimension $\geq 8$ the case $b_2 > 1$ is out of reach of current smooth classification results.
+Complete intersections with $c_1 = 0$ provide examples with holonomy $SU(n)$ and $b_2 = 1$, many of which have been smoothly classified by Traving \cite{traving85} (see also \cite[Theorem~A]{kreck99}); however Traving's results imply that homeomorphic complete intersections with $c_1 = 0$ are diffeomorphic in real dimension $\geq 6$.

+Joyce \cite[Theorem 15.4.3, 15.5.2, 15.5.6, 15.6.2 \& 15.7.2]{joyce00} provides five examples of $8$-manifolds of holonomy $\Spin(7)$ with $b_2 = 0$, and four of these also have $b_3 = 0$.
+Computing the torsion in the cohomology of these examples is intricate, and even if they prove to be 3-connected, then the underlying topological manifold admits two diffeomorphism classes of smooth structure if and only if 8 divides the first Pontrjagin class (if 8 does not divide the first Pontrjagin class, then the smooth structure is unique up to diffeomorphism) \cite{crowley19}.
+However, there is not currently a sufficiently large supply of such examples to be hopeful of finding exotic pairs of $3$-connected $\Spin(7)$ $8$-manifolds.

 Thus 7-manifolds of holonomy $G_2$ are the only kinds of closed Ricci-flat manifolds where homeomorphic non-diffeomorphic examples are accessible with the current technology.

+In the context of non-Ricci-flat holonomy groups, an early application of Donaldson invariants was to give examples of closed manifolds with holonomy $U(2)$, \ie Kähler manifolds of complex dimension~2, that are homeomorphic but not diffeomorphic \cite{donaldson85}.